 So, How Much Muscle Can You Gain in One Month?

-It all comes down to this question really.
+It all comes down to this question.
 How much muscle can you gain in a month?
-Given that there are a lot of factors, such as genetics, age, and diet, there is no one-size-fits-all answer to this question.
-Generally speaking, however, the average man can expect to build between 0.25 and 0.5 pounds of muscle per week (or about one to two pounds per month), according to A Workout Routine.
+Given that there are many factors, such as genetics, age, and diet, there is no one-size-fits-all answer to this question.
+Generally speaking, the average man can expect to build between 0.25 and 0.5 pounds of muscle per week (or about one to two pounds per month), according to A Workout Routine.
 But here's the thing, the average natural man will be able to gain about 40 to 50 pounds of muscle in his entire life, according to the website.
 So, remember when we said big things happen in the beginning?
-That's important to remember because as you get your body into shape, the amount of muscle you can build (at least naturally), will arrive at a slower pace.
+That's important to remember because as you get your body into shape, the amount of muscle you can build (at least naturally) will arrive at a slower pace.

 Is There an Unhealthy Amount of Muscle You Can Gain in a Month?